Sergei Vaht

 Sergei Vaht (born 25 February 1979) is an Estonian fencer.
 He was born in Belarus.

 He began his fencing career in 1988, coached by Viktor Kirpu.
-He won silver medal at 2001 World Fencing Championships in team épée.
-He is won medals at Estonian championships.
-2001–2008 he was a member of Estonian national fencing team.
+He won a silver medal at 2001 World Fencing Championships in team épée.
+He has also won medals at the Estonian championships.
+From 2001 to 2008 he was a member of the Estonian national fencing team.